Renaissance tour in Florence: the preciousness of Medicis’marble

 Description

-Begin your day meeting your private licensed tour guide for a monographic tour focused on the importance of a material used for lots of works of art, from architecture to sculpture and from jewelry to furniture craftsmanship: marble.
+Your tour begins when you meet your private licensed tour guide.
+From there, you will embark on a journey focused on the importance of marble, a material used for countless works of art, from architecture and sculpture to jewelry and furniture.

 Iconic Locations and Artistic Treasures